telerik/teststudio-docs/docs/test-studio-mobile/web-applications/configuration/proxy.md

 slug: ms-webproxy
 ---

-> Although the Mobile testing module is in а process of discontinuation, Test Studio main product continues supporting <a href="https://www.telerik.com/teststudio/automated-website-responsive-testing" target="_blank">responsive testing of web applications</a> to help meeting the demand of mobile users.
+> Although the Mobile testing module is in the process of discontinuation, Test Studio main product continues supporting <a href="https://www.telerik.com/teststudio/automated-website-responsive-testing" target="_blank">responsive testing of web applications</a> to help meeting the demand of mobile users.
 ><br>
 ><br>
 > Read <a href="/automated-tests/responsive/responsive-test" target="_blank">here technical documentation for web responsive testing</a> in Test Studio.